Decoding Compressed Trust: Scrutinizing the Trustworthiness of Efficient LLMs Under Compression: Related Works

 The rich research on model compression demonstrates the popularity of small and efficient models.
 As these compressed models are not further tuned post-compression, finding out what is lost in the compressed weights necessitates more comprehensive evaluations of compressed LLMs.

 \textbf{Evaluating compressed LLMs.} The performance of compressed models has been widely evaluated by their perplexity on pre-training datasets, zero-shot or few-shot classification accuracy~\cite{paperno2016lambada}, question answering~\cite{tata2003piqa} and reasoning~\cite{ai2:winogrande, boratko2018systematic} abilities, and knowledge~\cite{hendrycks2020measuring}.
 By these common evaluation metrics, even low-bit quantization (\textit{e.g.}, 4-bit) methods can maintain a performance similar to their dense counterparts~\cite{lin2023awq} in accuracy or perplexity.
 Recently, \citeauthor{jaiswal2023compressing} systematically re-examine how existing LLM compression techniques are evaluated, trying to unveil their hidden costs on more complicated tasks like understanding, reasoning, summarization, instruction-following, and \emph{etc}.
-They find that quantization outperforms pruning significantly at a similar compression rate on tested tasks.
+They find that quantization outperforms pruning significantly at a similar compression rate on tested tasks. \cite{namburi2023cost} propose to investigate how model compression affect parametric knowledge.

 Except for the hidden costs in \textit{benign} scenarios, there still lacks a systematic understanding of the costs under \textit{trust-related} scenarios that is crucial upon deployment.
 A recent comprehensive evaluation on the trustworthiness of several \emph{pre-trained} LLMs \cite{mo2023trustworthy} shows that increasing model sizes tend to weaken their overall trustworthiness across multiple perspectives.
 Yet, compression provides a distinct mechanism for scaling model sizes after pre-training and its trustworthiness demands in-depth investigation.
 Unique to this paper, we are the first to comprehensively study how trustworthiness changes by compressing models into smaller ones.
 We hope that our work will help understand LLM-compression algorithms in terms of their trustworthiness, and, in turn, benefit the safe scaling of LLMs in the real world.